mohitkumar2327/CAFORM/README.md

 # This project uses the following key technologies and Install the dependencies:

-# 1. mpm i react: A JavaScript library for building user interfaces.
+# 1. npm i react: A JavaScript library for building user interfaces.

 # 2. npm i redux-toolkit: An official opinionated toolset for efficient Redux development.